faruqem/todolist/README.md

     11. Delete a Task: Copy and paste the ID of a task into the "Task ID" field and then click "Delete" button.
 Use "Read All" button to check the deletion.

 ## How to Install and Test Locally:
-1. Download and install Node.JS from https://nodejs.org/en/download/ if you don't already have Node.JS
+1. Download and install Node.JS from https://nodejs.org/en/download/ if you don't already have Node.JS.
 2. Also you need to have the necessary setup to install and run an Angular App locally on your machine.
 Please, check the documentation here: https://angular.io/docs.
 3. Download or clone this Assignment 7 repository from GitHub: git@github.com:HarvardDCENode/assignment7-final-faruqem.git
 4. Go to the main Angular client directory "assignment7-final-faruqem/client" (notice the "client" sub-folder name at the end) and run $ npm install to install any depedencies.
-Please, note that you need to go inside the "client" directory to run $ npm install, because this where my Client package.json file is.
+Please, note that you need to go inside the "client" directory to run `$ npm install`, because this where my Client package.json file is.
 5. Please, note that for this project I already shared the "dist" folder so you don't need to build it.
-Just in case you would like to rebuild, go to the "client" directory & run $ ng build or $ ng build --env=prod based on which environment file (development or production respectively) you would like to use.
+Just in case you would like to rebuild, go to the "client" directory & run `$ ng build` or `$ ng build --env=prod` based on which environment file (development or production respectively) you would like to use.
-6. Go to the main project directory "assignment7-final-faruqem/server" (notice the "server" sub-folder name at the end) and run $ npm install (Please, note that you need to go inside the "server" directory to run $ npm install, because this where my Node/Express package.json file is, and also you need to run $ npm start from inside this directory because this is my main project folder.)
+6. Go to the main project directory "assignment7-final-faruqem/server" (notice the "server" sub-folder name at the end) and run `$ npm install` (Please, note that you need to go inside the "server" directory to run $ npm install, because this where my Node/Express package.json file is, and also you need to run `$ npm start` from inside this directory because this is my main project folder.)
 7. Create a file named .env in the "server" folder and insert the following two lines with your MongoDB user name and password:
     ```
     DB_USER=<Your_DB_USER>
     DB_PWD=<Your_DB_PW>
     ```
-8. Now run command $ npm start from the main project directory "server".
+8. Now run command `$ npm start` from the main project directory "server".
 9. Browse: http://localhost:8787/
 10. For all testing follow the instructions provided above in the "How to Test (Production Server)" section by replacing the url part to: http://localhost:8787/
 11. Press ctrl+c to stop the application.